-K Accounting developments
+J Accounting developments

-i) Accounting standards as applied to these financial statements
+i) Accounting standards as applied to these regulatory financial statements

-In preparing the financial statements the Group has complied with IFRS, International Accounting Standards (IAS) and interpretations applicable for 2015/16.
-Interpretations and amendments have been adopted by the Group in the current period:
+In preparing the regulatory financial statements the Company has complied with IFRS, International Accounting Standards (IAS) and interpretations applicable for 2015/16.
+Interpretations and amendments have been adopted by the Company in the current period:

-- Improvements to IFRSs (2010-2012) - · Improvements to IFRSs (2011 2013)
+- Improvements to IFRSs (2010-2012) - Improvements to IFRSs (2011 2013)

-The above new and amended standards do not have a material quantitative effect on the Group.
+The above new and amended standards do not have a material quantitative effect on the Company.

-At the date of authorisation of these financial statements, The Group has not applied the following new and revised IFRSs that have been issued but are not yet effective and in some cases had not yet been adopted by the EU:
+At the date of authorisation of these regulatory financial statements, The company has not applied the following new and revised IFRSs that have been issued but are not yet effective and in some cases had not yet been adopted by the EU:

-- IFRS 9 Financial Instruments;
+- · IFRS 9 Financial Instruments:

-- IFRS 14 Regulatory Deferral Accounts;
+- · IFRS 14 Regulatory Deferral Accounts;

-- · IFRS 15 Revenue from Contracts with Customers; and
+- IFRS 15 Revenue from Contracts with Customers.

 - IFRS 16 Leases.